hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoGetClaimQuery"></a>

 ### CryptoGetClaimQuery
- Get a single claim attached to an account, or return null if it does not exist.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |